 The story of palm oil starts in the rainforest, home to more than half of the world's estimated 10 million species of plants, animals and insects.
 Rainforests act as the lungs of our planet; they recycle carbon dioxide into oxygen, store water, prevent soil erosion and protect biodiversity, but they’re under serious threat.

-Ongoing illegal deforestation and the unsustainable production of palm oil is threatening the survival of thousands of rainforest species, including the orangutan, Sumatran tiger, Asian rhino and elephant that rely on these forest ecosystems to survive.
+Ongoing deforestation and the unsustainable production of palm oil is threatening the survival of thousands of rainforest species, including the orangutan, Sumatran tiger, Sumatran rhino and elephant that rely on these forest ecosystems to survive.

 Why does palm oil matter to me?